build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Avahi and avahi-daemon

 Avahi is a program which uses multicast to perform name resolution on local networks with minimal configuration.

-[] test when avahi modifies nsswitch.conf - is it when we daemonize or when we install?
-[] do we want to start with `avahi-utils` added in the dockerfile (depending on the answer to the previous questoin) [] provide a pinch more infor about avahi in the paragraph above.

-## install and configure avahi/-daemon

-more text on installing things

-now the below section on exploring what's happening with avahi

-### Name Resolution on Linux (or any Unix like system)

-We've already discussed the `/etc/hosts` file in our previous chapter, but how does that file get hooked into the name resolution process as a whole?
-Let's start with the command `ping host-f`... what happens?
-Your computer needs to figure out where to send the packets, which means turning `host-f` into an IP address.
-It will start by referencing the `/etc/nsswitch.conf` file, which (on Ubuntu Jammy) contains a line related to `hosts`:
+If you check the [Dockerfile](./Dockerfile) for this chapter, you'll see that we added a new software, `avahi-utils`.
+Once you've `restart`ed for this chapter, `hopon` a host and `cat /etc/nsswitch.conf`.

+You'll recall, in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name), we took a look at the contents of `/etc/nsswitch.conf`.
+We saw that the `hosts` line directed the computer how to resolve a name.
+It started with looking at the `files` on the system, e.g. `/etc/hosts`, then made a wider internet request on `dns`.

+What looks different now?
+We'll see that `avahi-utils` added a couple new entries into that `hosts` line to direct name resolution requests for itself.

 ```bash
 hosts:          files mdns4_minimal [NOTFOUND=return] dns
 ```

-What we see here is the sequence, from left to right, that will be followed in resolving the name.
-As soon as the resolution process finds an entry, we have successfully converted the name into an IP address and we don't need to keep looking.

-Let's pick this apart piece by piece:
+Let's look at what each of these is doing, a couple of them will be review:

-* `files`: is there an entry for this hostname in `/etc/hosts`?
+* `files`: Is there an entry for this hostname in a local file?
+In UNIX based systems that file would be `/etc/hosts`.
 * `mdns4_minimal`: can this name be resolved using a multicast resolver?
 This is specific to resolving hostnames in the local network.
 * `[NOTFOUND=return]`: if the hostname matches the TLD for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, don't send this request out to the open internet.
 For example, if we requested `host-x.local`, which doesn't exist, don't make an open internet request.
-* `dns`: we gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.
+* `dns`: We gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.

+>**📝 NOTE:**
+> In order to ensure that Docker wasn't trying to help us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
+Therefore the `dns` entry in `/etc/nsswitch.conf` won't do anything on these hosts.

 **THIS IS WHERE WE STOPPED**

 Next documention Steps:
+[x] provide a pinch more infor about avahi in the paragraph above.
 [] what is avahi/avahi-daemon? what is multicasting?
 [x] add multicast definition in the glossary.
 [] how does avahi work in a local network?